ROOT™ Periodontal & Implant Centers

 There are a range of immediate and long-term benefits that you will enjoy following your deep teeth cleaning and deep gum cleaning, including the following:

-• Improve Aesthetic Appearance: In addition to the health benefits, scaling and root planing also removes unsightly stains that can develop on the surface of your teeth, resulting in a brighter, whiter smile.
+• Improve Aesthetic Appearance: In addition to the health benefits, scaling and root planing also remove unsightly stains that can develop on the surface of your teeth, resulting in a brighter, whiter smile.

 • Improves Halitosis: Halitosis (bad breath) is one of the most common signs of periodontal disease.
 By having a deep tooth cleaning and a deep gum cleaning, the odor caused by bacteria and food debris that are present in the oral cavity will be alleviated.